777josephd/enterprise-support-lab/enterprise-ad-infrastructure/ad-structure/README.md

 # AD Structure

 OU structure follows a minimal enterprise-aligned model.
 Default containers are not used for managed objects.
 All OUs use an underscore prefix to avoid naming conflicts with built-in containers.
+Built-in Administrator account remains in the default Users container as a break-glass account only.

 ## OU Hierarchy